 - Nursing Home Care Failures

 Any event that leads to an impact on the back, falling or slipping or sudden jerking motions can have severe effects on the spine and neck region.
-Note: if you’ve been injured in an auto accident, speak with one of our NJ car accident attorneys.

 When Your Back Is Injured